Book the Best Deep Tissue Massage in York £70 / Hour

 DTM can benefit many people.
 Deep tissue massage uses all of the same strokes that Swedish massage uses and some additional ones too.
 It works on deeper layers of tissues and muscles.
 Slow, deep pressure strokes are used while staying in constant touch with the client, to make sure everything is within a clients boundaries of comfort.
 There is less emphasis on relaxation but, having said this it is still very relaxing.
 It is more about realigning tissues to relieve pain and re-establish normal muscle and joint movement.

 Who Can DTM Help?

 Deep tissue work can help most people.
-It is renown for being used by sports people.
-This is because they do suffer from muscular aches and pains more than most.
+However, it is most renown for being used by sports people.
+This is because they seems ot suffer from muscular aches and pains more than most.
 But, it is not just for the sporty.
-If you have a stiff neck, painful back or tight shoulders DTM can help you.
-If you have any pains in any of your joints you too can benefit.
-It helps by working deeper on muscles that have been lengthened and shortened.
-This means your body parts are put in different positions before work is being done.
-As an example, with the legs your masseur may bend your leg at the knee before applying pressure.
+If you have a stiff neck, painful back or tight shoulders then DTM can help you.
+If you have any pains and aches in any of your joints you too can benefit.
+It helps by working deeper, with more pressure on muscles that have been lengthened and shortened by its techniques.
+This happens by your body parts being streched and or put in different positions before work is being done.
+As an example, with the legs your therapist may bend your leg at the knee or hip before applying deep pressure.
 Many physical discomforts you have in your body can be lessened by a good deep tissue massage.

 Strokes used in DTM